 Buckle up.
 Put children in a car chair.
 If children can be buckled up they should be.
 Children up to 10 or 12 should be in the back seat.
 Don’t encourage children and toddlers to be in the front.

-Then have a happy and loving holiday season.”
+Then have a happy time on the road.”